featherbear/zifon-yt1000-wifi-acu/mcu/plan.md

 ## Method 2

 Place the new `MCU` inline between the `EY-40` and `U3`, passthrough serial commands but also add own with priority.
-Need to ensure that the `EY-40` isn't interrupted (are they always 3 byte messages?).  \
+Need to ensure that the `EY-40` isn't interrupted (are they always 3 byte messages?).
+Will however not allow both motors to operate simultaneously as the original MCU (`U3`)  does not support it

 ---